Ameren Co. (NYSE:AEE) Shares Sold by UMB Bank n.a.

 UMB Bank n.a. reduced its position in shares of Ameren Co.
 (NYSE:AEE – Get Rating) by 8.2% during the 2nd quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
 The institutional investor owned 11,157 shares of the utilities provider’s stock after selling 1,001 shares during the period.
 UMB Bank n.a.’s holdings in Ameren were worth $1,008,000 at the end of the most recent reporting period.

 Other institutional investors and hedge funds have also made changes to their positions in the company.
 Wealthfront Advisers LLC raised its position in shares of Ameren by 80.9% during the 2nd quarter.
 Wealthfront Advisers LLC now owns 82,967 shares of the utilities provider’s stock valued at $7,497,000 after acquiring an additional 37,095 shares in the last quarter.
 Veritable L.P. raised its position in shares of Ameren by 1.1% during the 1st quarter.
 Veritable L.P. now owns 10,434 shares of the utilities provider’s stock valued at $978,000 after acquiring an additional 118 shares in the last quarter.
 Natixis Advisors L.P. raised its position in shares of Ameren by 8.3% during the 1st quarter.
 Natixis Advisors L.P. now owns 216,193 shares of the utilities provider’s stock valued at $20,271,000 after acquiring an additional 16,546 shares in the last quarter.
 Prudential PLC raised its position in shares of Ameren by 20.5% during the 1st quarter.
 Prudential PLC now owns 38,999 shares of the utilities provider’s stock valued at $3,657,000 after acquiring an additional 6,635 shares in the last quarter.
-Finally, Signaturefd LLC increased its position in Ameren by 3.2% in the first quarter.
-Signaturefd LLC now owns 4,954 shares of the utilities provider’s stock worth $465,000 after buying an additional 154 shares during the period.
+Finally, Signaturefd LLC raised its position in shares of Ameren by 3.2% during the 1st quarter.
+Signaturefd LLC now owns 4,954 shares of the utilities provider’s stock valued at $465,000 after acquiring an additional 154 shares in the last quarter.
 77.98% of the stock is owned by institutional investors and hedge funds.

 Ameren Price Performance